kisxo/GigaChat/readme.md

 ###### tittle section

-This is here logo is displayed in lobby.
+This is where the Giga Chat logo is displayed in lobby.

 ###### meassages container